professorlust/TagEditor/README.md

 Press button "Create DATA" to create data in "simple training style" or JSON.<br/>
 Right click on word to edit, delete, insert word, merge or split sentences.
 To merge sentences right-click on the first word of sentence.
 It is checked as Sentence start.
 Uncheck it and the sentence will merge with the previous sentence. <br/>
-To delete all whitespace symbols in the text, select tab 'Words' and press Remove Whitespaces.
-Save project for future editing.
+To delete all whitespace symbols in the text, select tab 'Words' and press Remove Whitespaces.<br/> Save project for future editing.
 Load the project to continue where you left.

 **How to use Text Categories**<br/>